PentHertz/RF-Swift/README.md

 curl -fsSL "https://raw.githubusercontent.com/PentHertz/RF-Swift/main/scripts/setup-macos.sh" | bash
 ```

-> **Verifying downloads**: The installer offers to check each binary's Sigstore-backed **build provenance attestation** automatically.
-To verify manually with the [GitHub CLI](https://cli.github.com): `gh attestation verify <downloaded.tar.gz> --repo PentHertz/RF-Swift`.
+> **Verifying downloads**: The installer verifies every file's SHA-256 against the release manifest, always.
+When a recent, logged-in [GitHub CLI](https://cli.github.com) is present it also offers to check each file's Sigstore-backed **build provenance attestation** (`RFSWIFT_ATTEST=1|0` answers up front); without gh, or with gh not logged in, it prints the manual command and moves on rather than sending you through `gh auth login`.
+To verify by hand: `gh attestation verify <downloaded.tar.gz> --repo PentHertz/RF-Swift`.
 This proves the artifact was built by the official RF Swift release workflow from a specific commit - not swapped afterwards.

 > **Note**: Rootless Podman runs containers as your user, so USB devices are only reachable once the host grants you access: install RF Swift's udev rules with `rfswift host udev` (rules inside a container are never evaluated).
 Root-only device nodes and realtime limits are dropped automatically with a notice; see the [documentation](https://rfswift.io/docs/guide/) for details.